dexie/dexie-website/roadmap/dexie-cloud.md

 # Milestone 3 - Fully functional Access Control (CURRENT)

-This milestone is planned to be released on December 10.
+This milestone is planned to be released on <strike>December 10</strike> December 13.

 - [x] Possible to create realms and respect permissions on sync and maintain realm consistency.
 - [x] Support compound primary keys